Knee Replacement Infection After Surgery Is Rare.

-Infection after knee replacement surgery is rare.
-This statement means little however if you end up dealing with a periprosthetic joint infection (PJI), one of the most serious and dreaded complications of knee replacement surgery.
+This statement means little however if it is you who ends up dealing with an infection after surgery, one of the most serious and dreaded complications of a knee replacement.

 The overall early deep infection rate for patients undergoing a primary knee replacement is 0.39%, while revision knee replacement infection rates are 0.97%.